Select Page

-I am interested in using palaeo-data to understand past landscapes and ecosystem processes, and specifically in applying an understanding of Scots pine growth during the Holocene to establish which regions were more resilient or vulnerable to decline, and the future of woodland dynamics in a changing climate.
+I am interested in using palaeo data to understand past landscapes and ecosystem processes.
+Specifically, my PhD researches the ‘mid-Holocene pine-decline’ to understand Scots pine growth and then widespread loss during the Holocene across Scotland.
+This aims to establish which regions were more resilient or vulnerable to decline, and therefore contribute to understanding the future of woodland dynamics in a changing climate.

 Prior to my current PhD studies, I completed an MRes in Applied Ecology and Conservation (2019-2021), at the University of Liverpool; researching the dendroecology of scattered trees in agricultural landscapes.
 Before this, I completed a BSc in Geography at the University of Liverpool (2016-2019); which culminated in a focus on ecology and biogeography, and a dissertation researching woodland soils in Scotland and England.